joylarkin/joylarkin/README.md

 ### Welcome (2026 Version)

-- Ask me about artificial intelligence, superintelligence, AGI, tech, the AI startup and venture capital ecosystem, developer marketing/community building for developers, or open source software.
+- Ask me about artificial intelligence, frontier AI, frontier AI labs & neolabs, superintelligence, the AI startup and venture capital ecosystem, developer marketing/community building for developers, tech, or open source software.

 - I greatly enjoy speaking with AI researchers, builders, and investors.
 Contact me if you want to work together.